 Growth and well-being – which helps pupils develop confidence, motivation, self- belief and a strong sense of self-worth.
 They develop socially and emotionally and are being equipped to become independent thinkers and lead by example.

-Topics will be enhanced and introduced through a ‘hook’ which will be in the form of a high quality story and/ or books and a thought provoking question.
+At Normanton All Saints Infant School we teach the National Curriculum in KS1 and the EYFS Development Matters in Foundation Stage.
+Teachers plan lessons using subject specific objectives, they use these focused objectives to plan sequential lessons that build upon prior knowledge and develop pupils vocabulary.
+Topics begin with a ‘big’ question and are enhanced and introduced through a ‘hook’ which will be in the form of a high quality story and/ or books and a thought provoking question.
 Questions will involve the children learning the knowledge, understanding and skill required whilst finding a solution/ possibility/ answer.

 Our Curriculum Implementation

-Opportunities are provided for them to apply the knowledge, skill and understanding through different experiences and contexts, which provides retrieval practice for previously learned content.
+In each session teaching will provide pupils with opportunity to recap prior learning, provide clear modelling (I do, we do) and provide opportunity for children to apply the taught knowledge, skills and understanding through different experiences and contexts, which provides retrieval practice for previously learned content.

 Our curriculum design is built upon the principles and pedagogy which underpin it: